gofractally/psibase/transaction_execution.md

 The purpose of exec_transaction is not to read through and execute all actions in a transaction, because in PsiBase that happens in a contract, not in native code.
 Therefore, all it does is start up the execution context for transaction.sys (the contract that handles transaction execution), create a single action which contains the entire transaction, and sends it to the transaction.sys execution context.

 A transaction context contains a cache of execution contexts.
-That way if sync calls are made to the same contract more than once in a transaction, the token contract execution context is only started up once.
+That way if sync calls are made to the same contract more than once in a transaction, the target contract execution context is only started up once.

 ## Execution Context

 An execution context represents an executing contract.
 This object is basically responsible for communicating across the native/wasm boundary with contracts.
 It defines the interface of functions that a wasm is allowed to call back into native code, and it knows about the four wasm entry points.

 It has a function that exposes the four wasm entry points to the outside world:
 1. exec_process_transaction(action_context& act_context) - Only called once per transaction.
-Executes process_transaction on the actual wasm.
+Executes process_transaction on the transaction.sys wasm.
 2. exec_called(uint64_t caller_flags, action_context& act_context) - Calls the “called” wasm entry point whenever a particular action is called.
 This is the action dispatcher.
 3. exec_verify(action_context& act_context);
 4. exec_rpc(action_context& act_context);